Applying for Graduation

 After your approval note has been entered by the Department in Degree Works, you may submit your completed Degree Application form(s) to the Registrar’s Office.
 The folks in the Registrar's Office will be looking for the approval note when reviewing your application.

 Degree Works is an academic planning and degree evaluation tool that reflects your academic progress towards the completion of your program of study at Western.
 Degree Works is designed to help you track degree progress and know which courses to take to plan your path to graduation.
-Instructions for students about how to access Degree Works and use the Look Ahead feature.
+Instructions for students about how to access Degree Works and use the What If feature.

 Course Substitution/Exception or Waiver